nvimdev/dope/README.md

 ```

 A nice structure right ?
 Looks complicated ?
-You can delete any folder except core and keymap modules. the rule of `modules` you can delete folders in modules.
+You can delete any folder except core and keymap modules. the rule of `modules`

-and create folder with your favorite name, but your must create `plugins.lua` and
+you can delete folders in modules. and create folder with your favorite name, but your must create `plugins.lua` and register

-register your plugins in this file by using cosynvim api.
+your plugins in this file by using cosynvim api.

 ## Usage

-click `Use this template` Button and if you like this neovim rainbow logo need install
-`lolcat`
+- Click button `Use this template` It will genereate a new repo based on cosy on your github

+- Then you need input repo name, Give your nvim configuration a nice name

+- Enjoy

 ### How to install plugins